SMART: Simulated Students Aligned with Item Response Theory for Question Difficulty Prediction: Results, Analysis, and Discussion

-\paragraph{Performance is Item-dependent} We find that SMART's performance is highly dependent on the type of reading comprehension task (argumentation, narration, explanation, among others) in the item.
+\paragraph{Performance is Item-dependent.} For Smarter Balanced items, we find that SMART's performance is highly dependent on the type of reading comprehension task (argumentation, narration, explanation, among others) in the item.
 In particular, difficulty estimates are accurate for items that require information recall or those that add narrative elements to a story.
 On the other hand, estimates are less accurate for items requiring higher order thinking~\cite{lewis1993defining}, such as summarizing the main idea of a passage, or writing an introduction to a paragraph that includes a ``thesis'' or a ``main controlling idea''.
 For these items, we find that SMART tends to \textit{overestimate} their difficulty.
 We see that even for high input ability values, SMART tends to generate incomplete responses that only state facts from the passage, rather than summarizing it.
 Such responses receive only partial credit and thus lead to high difficulty values under IRT.
-Future work can attempt to augment the training data with more synthetic responses with higher-order thinking, to aid simulation for high-ability students.
+Future work can attempt to augment the training data with synthetic responses with higher-order thinking to aid simulation for high-ability students.

-\paragraph{Outlier Generated Responses} We observe that SMART occasionally generates responses that are outliers and not found in the training data, with failure patterns including 1) simply repeating the passage, 2) not being relevant to the item, and 3) being highly repetitive or even degenerate.
+\paragraph{Outlier Generated Responses.} We observe that SMART occasionally generates outlier responses with fidelity issues, with failure patterns including 1) repeating the passage, 2) not being relevant to the item, and 3) being highly repetitive.
 These outlier responses are often inaccurately scored by the scoring model, affecting downstream item difficulty prediction.
 A possible solution is to use a fidelity checking model to filter out such outlier responses and re-generate when it happens.